-Rosemount pressure transmitter calibration procedure?
+Rosemount differential pressure flow transmitter calibration procedure?
 Sure can.
 Before we dig in, I want to differentiate calibration from an adjustment.
 If you have mounting, positioning, or line pressure effects only, then you can go with an offset trim adjustment to correct.
-However, if you actually need to calibrate your device, then you definitely need a reference device.
+However, if you actually need to calibrate your Rosemount, then you definitely need a reference device.
 Don’t worry, I’ll explain both.

-If you have bad readings all over the place, then you probably need to calibrate.
+If you have bad readings all over the place, then you probably need to calibrate your Rosemount differential pressure flow transmitter.
 To do so, you’ll need a reference pressure device to compare the cranky device to.
 You’ll also need a pressure source to apply the desired pressure to both devices.

 Connect the source to both high legs of the devices and leave the lower legs open to the atmosphere.
 All set?
 Good.
 Time to set your calibration points.
 Usually, you’ll set 5 points between 0 and 100 percent of the desired value, in steps of 25 percent.